jmservera/cecinestpasunmariage/www/content/en/homepage/granada.md

 ---
-title: "Más sobre Granada"
+title: "More about Granada"
 weight: 6
-detailed_page_path: /granada
+detailed_page_path: /en/granada
 header_menu: true
 ---

-Si quieres saber más sobre esta ciudad, puedes visitar esta página sobre [Granada](granada).
+Do you want to know more about this marvelous city?
+Visit the official [Granada](granada) guide.